 Reaction & Thoughts:

-Edward Anhalt (Becket) was hired to write the screenplay.
-Anhalt stayed pretty close to the events that occurred during a two-year period, in which the police desperately looked for the person responsible for the series of murders that sent the American public into collective hysteria on the East coast during the 1960s.
-Anhalt didn’t mince any words either.
-It’s one of the first Hollywood productions that contains frank conversations about rape, homosexuality, etc., and that makes the film feel very modern.
+The script is credited to Oscar-winning writer Edward Anhalt (The Young Lions and Becket), who stays somewhat close to the events that occurred during a two-year period, in which the police desperately looked for the person responsible for a series of murders that sent the public into collective hysteria on the East Coast during the ’60s.

-Richard Fleischer (Fantastic Voyage) directed the film with almost clinical precision, using an innovative (for the time) split-screen technique (the cinematography is by Richard H. Kline, The Andromeda Strain); an effect achieved by an especially designed matte process and multiple exposures.
+Director Richard Fleischer’s (Soylent Green) work is creative and precise.
+Fleischer deftly uses the then innovative split-screen technique — the cinematography is by Richard H. Kline, Robert Wise’s Star Trek: The Motion Picture) — an effect achieved by an especially designed matte process and multiple exposures.

-This visually arresting technique truly enhances the overall suspenseful atmosphere that the filmmakers attempt to convey, allowing the viewer to watch a particular sequence from different points of view.
+Without a doubt, this visually arresting technique enhances the overall suspenseful atmosphere that Fleischer and Kline attempt to convey, allowing the viewer to watch a particular sequence from different points of view.
 The split-screen technique used for the film is essential for the overall impact of many important scenes.

-In a masterstroke genius of casting, former matinée idol Curtis assumes the pivotal central role of the killer, completely transforming himself — physically and emotionally — into the rough-looking, almost illiterate De Salvo.
-Wearing a fake rubber nose and downplaying his natural good looks, Curtis creates a frightening, quite accurate psychological portrait of a murderous sociopath — his performance here is on par with other, more famous psychotic turns like Anthony Perkins’s Norman Bates and Anthony Hopkins’s Hannibal Lecter.
+Tony Curtis (The Defiant Ones) is surprisingly great in the title role.
+Wearing a fake rubber nose and downplaying his natural good looks, Curtis creates a frightening, quite accurate psychological portrait of a murderous sociopath — his performance here is on par with other, more famous psychotic turns like Anthony Perkins’s Norman Bates (Psycho) and Anthony Hopkins’s Dr. Lecter (Silence of the Lambs).

-Curtis is supported by an excellent cast: Henry Fonda (Mister Roberts), George Kennedy (Cool Hand Luke), William Marshall (Blacula), Sally Kellerman (M*A*S*H), William Hickey (Prizzi’s Honor), James Brolin (The Amityville Horror), Alex Rocco (The Godfather), Murray Hamilton (Anatomy of a Murder).
-Hurd Hatfield (The Picture of Dorian Gray) has a small role as a gay artist and this might be a first for Hollywood: a gay man plays a gay man.
+Curtis is supported by an excellent cast: Henry Fonda (Mister Roberts), George Kennedy (Cool Hand Luke), William Marshall (Blacula), Sally Kellerman (M*A*S*H), William Hickey (Prizzi’s Honor), James Brolin (The Amityville Horror), and Murray Hamilton (Jaws).
+Hurd Hatfield (The Picture of Dorian Gray) has a small role as a gay artist, and this might be a first for Hollywood: a gay man plays a gay man.

 Conclusions & Final Thoughts: